Statistical-Symbolic Verification of Perception-Based Autonomous Systems using State-Dependent Conformal Prediction: Case Studies

 \subsubsection{Reachable Set Evaluation}

-To compute high-confidence reachable sets as a solution to Problem~\ref{prob:reachability}, we compute reachable sets in Verisig over the 50 timesteps using M discrete jumps between the dynamics and the controller and inflating the perception error with the per-region conformal bounds found above.
+To compute high-confidence reachable sets as a solution to Problem~\ref{prob:reachability}, we compute reachable sets in Verisig over 50 time steps, using M discrete jumps between the dynamics and the controller, and inflating the perception error with the per-region conformal bounds found above.
 In all results in Table~\ref{tab:F1_verification_results}, we set the maximum number of allowable branches $B{=}300$.

 To evaluate the size and conservatism of these reachable sets, we compute two verification size metrics: RSS and verified safe distance.
 RSS is defined similarly to the first case study -- as is common in reachability tools, we use boxes to approximate the size of each reachable set and calculate their total area using a sweep-line algorithm~\cite{yildiz2012klee}.
 Verified safe distance provides the closest distance the car comes to any of the walls during verification.
-Together, these two metrics provide a broader picture of reachable set size: RSS measures the overall size, and thus conservatism, of the reachable sets, and the verified safe distances measures the amount of conservatism in a safety critical areas (near the wall).
+Together, these two metrics provide a broader picture of reachable set size: RSS measures the overall size, and thus conservatism, of the reachable sets, and the verified safe distances measure the amount of conservatism in safety-critical areas (near the wall).
 When coupled with test coverage, these metrics provide a more holistic measure of tightness.
-Overall, the best solutions would have small RSS, large verified safe distance, and high test coverage.
+Overall, the best solutions would have a small RSS, a large verified safe distance, and high test coverage.